Seven Cleveland Attractions To Visit

 www.firstenergystadium.com

-Located on the original site of the storied Cleveland Municipal Stadium, FirstEnergy Stadium is expected to be a very popular spot to visit this fall.
+Located on the original site of the storied Cleveland Municipal Stadium, FirstEnergy Stadium is expected to be a trendy spot to visit this fall.
 That’s because the Cleveland Browns have entered the 2019-2020 NFL season as a bona fide playoff contender despite its opening day loss.
-Led by second year quarterback Baker Mayfield and superstar wide receiver Odell Beckham Jr., the Browns will host some very important games throughout the fall months.
+The Browns will host some important games throughout the fall months, led by second-year quarterback Baker Mayfield and superstar wide receiver Odell Beckham Jr. In addition, don’t forget to see the outdoor artwork collection, most notably the statue of NFL legend Jim Brown.

 Great Lakes Science Center